If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 • Quinoa

-• Offer plenty of fruits and vegetables that are rich in vitamin C, such as kiwi, peaches, avocado, and sweet red peppers and broccoli).
+• Offer plenty of fruits and vegetables that are rich in vitamin C, such as kiwi, peaches, avocado, sweet red peppers, and broccoli).
 Vitamin C helps the body absorb iron.

 You’ll find more iron-rich foods for kids here, including some recipes.